AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/project-table-of-contents.md

 ---
-description: Overview of Workspace projects with menu bar and settings
+description: Information about the project table of contents that is available on projects
 keywords: Analysis Workspace
 title: Project table of contents
 feature: Workspace Basics